opf/openproject/docs/cloud-edition-guide/README.md

 ## Frequently asked questions - FAQ

-### Can I import my OpenProject community instance into my cloud environment?
+### Can I import my OpenProject community instance into my Enterprise cloud environment?

 Yes, we provide an upload possibility of your data to move from a Community installation to the Enterprise cloud edition.
 To import your community instance into our cloud environment, please send us the following files: